lightningspirit/blog/content/blog/agile-initiative-inception/index.md

 author:       "lightningspirit"
 image:        "./close-up-photo-of-gray-concrete-road-1197095.jpg"
 comments:     true
-tags:         "agile, initiative, inception"
+tags:         "agile, initiative, forecast improve, team management"
 ---

-Do you remember the kick-off day for the initiative you're currently involved in?
+Do you remember the kick-off day for the initiative you're currently involved?

-What about the first meetings where everyone was super excited and in aagreement?
+What about the first meetings where everyone was super excited and in agreement?

 That general positive spreading throughout the room, that lovely shiny feeling of a new thing to develop.
 How awesome was that, right?